pozoqoproject/dash/doc/fuzzing.md

-Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from Dash Core's code.
-See [developer notes on sanitizers](https://github.com/dashpay/dash/blob/develop/doc/developer-notes.md#sanitizers) for more information.
+Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from Pozoqo Core's code.
+See [developer notes on sanitizers](https://github.com/pozoqoproject/pozoqo/blob/develop/doc/developer-notes.md#sanitizers) for more information.

 You may also need to take care of giving the correct path for `clang` and